asastats/docs/requested-features.md

 ### HIGH PRIORITY FEATURES

+- [ ] Add Opul-Opul Algofi staking pool
-- [ ] Display LP and and LP Farming on Algofi
+- [x] Display LP and and LP Farming on Algofi
 - [ ] Add purchase date for NFTs
-- [ ] Prepare Algofi feature for commited governance-Algos
+- [x] Prepare Algofi feature for commited governance-Algos (Vault)
 - [ ] Display amount of tokens held by address, not total amount+lp
 - [ ] Showing Choice coin governance votes committed by individual users
 - [ ] USD on hover; allowing for users to see USD values of assets in the various asset table by placing the cursor over the icon without clicking